Screened Disorders

 Core Conditions

 3-Methylcrotonyl-CoA Carboxylase Deficiency (3MCC) is a condition in which the body is unable to properly break down an amino acid called leucine.
 Harmful amounts of organic acids and toxins can build up in the body.
 Treatment often involves eating a low-leucine diet.
-If not treated, a child with 3MCC can develop breathing problems, seizures, liver failure, and coma, sometimes leading to death.
+If not treated, a child with 3MCC can develop breathing problems, seizures, liver failure, and coma that can lead to death.
 Fact Sheets: 3MCC English - 3MCC Spanish

 3-Hydroxy-3methylglutaric Aciduria (HMG) is a condition in which the body is unable to break down certain proteins.
-People with the condition also are unable to produce ketone bodies, substances that help the body store energy.
-A child with HMG can develop breathing problems, heart enlargement, hearing loss, vision problems, seizures, and coma, sometimes leading to death.
+People with this condition also are unable to produce ketone bodies, substances that help the body store energy.
+A child with HMG can develop breathing problems, heart enlargement, hearing loss, vision problems, seizures, and coma that can lead to death.
 Fact Sheets: HMG English - HMG Spanish

 Glutaric Acidemia Type 1 (GA1) is a condition in which the body is unable to break down the amino acids lysine and tryptophan from foods.
-Newborns with GA1 are usually healthy, but many are born with a large head.
-If not treated, child with GA1 can develop tics or muscle spasms, poor coordination and balance, seizures, brain swelling, and coma, sometimes leading to death.
+Newborns with GA1 are usually healthy, but may be born with a large head.
+If not treated, child with GA1 can develop tics or muscle spasms, poor coordination and balance, seizures, brain swelling, and coma that can lead to death.
 Fact Sheets: GA1 English - GA1 Spanish

 Methylmalonic Acidemia (MMA) (Cbl A and Cbl B forms) (Cbl A,B) is a condition in which the body is unable to break down certain fats and proteins.
-It can lead to a harmful amount of organic acids and toxins in the body.
+It can lead to harmful amounts of organic acids and toxins in the body.
 Signs of MMA Cbl A, B can include weak muscle tone, breathing trouble, frequent illnesses and infections, and increased bleeding and bruising.
 MMA Cbl AB Fact Sheet

 Methylmalonic Acidemia (mutase deficiency form) (MUT) is a condition in which the enzyme methylmalonyl-CoA mutase is not working correctly in the body.
 This enzyme helps break down odd-chain fatty acids and certain amino acids.
 Signs of MUT can include weak muscle tone, breathing trouble, frequent illnesses and infections, and increased bleeding and bruising.
 MUT Fact Sheet